Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Multi-LRO Systems

 \subsubsection{Overall Performance Analysis}

 Table~\ref{tab:e2e-res} reports the overall performance of multi-LRO baselines on our multi-LRO query set.
 Overall, LLM-planning systems perform poorly (all below 15\% accuracy), substantially lagging behind manual-planning systems.
-This gap is largely due to failures in the initial planning step, which yield flawed query plans and doom the pipeline to incorrect results.
+This gap is largely due to failures in the initial planning step, which yield flawed query plans and propagate errors throughout the pipeline.
 Even with expert-annotated plans, however, most manual-planning systems (except Palimpzest) still achieve limited accuracy (below 55\%).
 In contrast, our best-practice approach achieves the best results across all three base models, peaking at 86.67\% with GPT-5.

 Table~\ref{tab:e2e-res} also reports GPT-5 accuracy by difficulty, with 17 easy, 33 medium, and 10 hard queries.
 Overall, current systems struggle on hard queries.
 Notably, no existing LLM-planning system solves any hard query (all 0\% accuracy), indicating substantial room for improvement in automatic LRO planning.
 Even manual-planning systems, despite using annotated plans, solve at most 3 of the 10 hard queries and about half of the medium queries.
 In contrast, our best-practice baseline achieves 100\%, 81.82\%, and 80\% accuracy on easy, medium, and hard queries, respectively, due to its full LRO coverage and near-optimal LRO implementations.